musoniusr/DhammaratoDhamma/_posts/2024-04-17-lighten-your-load-max-m-1-with-callum-04-17-24-K3pKFtdnwD0.md

 Okay, so it's sama area, panya, arditi sama area, sati and sama area.
 Viria.
 We have to make a change over and over and over again.
 We have to see what we're doing and make a change to it.
 When we do that, the way that we're making a change is when anapana satisuta talks about gladdening the mind, brightening the mind, begin to change your attitude over and over and over again.

 And when you begin to change your attitude over and over again, this is what's adding the fourth item on the Eightfold noble path.
-And that fourth item is called sama sankapa.
-Now, Sama Sankapa also has a twin brother called Shraddha or sada.
+And that fourth item is called sama Sanghapa.
+Now, Sama Sanghapa also has a twin brother called Shraddha or sada.
 And Sarah does not translate to faith.
 It translates better to confidence that I know that I can do this, I know that I can practice over and over again and clean my mind out.

 And then in sutta number 48, the buddha makes the point that no matter how hindered the mind, no matter how much unwholesome stuff or what obstructions there are, the student knows.
 He knows that he can clean that stuff out and come to reality, to come back to the way things actually are.
 Now, this is called the first knowledge, and that first knowledge is noble.
 That first knowledge is supra mundane or locata.
 It's above the world.

 It's super mundane.
 It is noble, and it is not held by your masses of people.
 It's not held by ordinary people.
 Ordinary people are still stuck at Siva samādhipanya, and here we are transferring into pNA samādhi sila.
 Okay, this is, in fact, what really unifies and organizes the mind is when we have that confidence to come out of our hindrances by being able to see them, no matter how much you obstructed the mind gets.

 I can see that, and I can come right out of it.
 All right?
-And so with that SAMa SANkA, that's where the right unification of mind comes in.
+And so with that SAMa Sangha, that's where the right unification of mind comes in.
 The samādhi mind is a mind that is whole, a mind that is, let us say, confident to keep making the changes into the wholesome over and over and over again.
 And as the mind is made whole that way, like the clock that I was giving the example of, okay, that is clean now, we've cleaned our clock, we've taken all the junk out of it, and anytime a speck of dust comes into that clock, we catch it, and we keep it, the mind clean.

 We keep the clockwork functioning correctly.
 Okay?
 So when the mind is a samādhi mind, that means that we're free from hindrances, which another way of saying it, you don't want anything, you're okay the way you are.
 You're safe, secure, comfortable, and satisfied.
 Over and over again.